paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2b-securities-exchanges.md

 Pub.
 L. 103–325, title II, § 209, Sept.
 23, 1994, 108 Stat.
 2202, provided that: “(a) Joint Study Required.—The Board and the Commission shall conduct a joint study of the impact of the provisions of this subtitle [subtitle A [§§ 201–210 of title II of Pub.
 L. 103–325], see Short Title of 1994 Amendment note set out under [section 78a of this title](./chapter-2b-securities-exchanges.md#section-78a)] (including the amendments made by this subtitle) on the credit and securities markets.
 Such study shall evaluate—“(1) the impact of the provisions of this subtitle on the availability of credit for business and commercial enterprises in general, and the availability of credit in particular for—“(A) businesses in low- and moderate-income areas; “(B) businesses owned by women and minorities; “(C) community development efforts; “(D) community development financial institutions; “(E) businesses in different geographical regions; and “(F) a diversity of types of businesses; “(2) the structure and operation of the markets that develop for small business related securities and commercial mortgage related securities, including the types of entities (such as pension funds and insurance companies) that are significant purchasers of such securities, the extent to which such entities are sophisticated investors, the use of credit enhancements in obtaining investment-grade ratings, any conflicts of interest that arise in such markets, and any adverse effects of such markets on commercial real estate ventures, pension funds, or pension fund beneficiaries; “(3) the extent to which the provisions of this subtitle with regard to margin requirements, the number of eligible investment rating categories, preemption of State law, and the treatment of such securities as government securities for the purpose of State investment limitations, affect the structure and operation of such markets; and “(4) in view of the findings made pursuant to paragraphs (2) and (3), any additional suitability or disclosure requirements or other investor protections that should be required. “(b) Reports.—“(1) In general.—The Board and the Commission shall submit to the Congress a report on the results of the study required by subsection (a) before the end of—“(A) the 2-year period beginning on the date of enactment of this Act [Sept.
 23, 1994]; “(B) the 4-year period beginning on such date of enactment; and “(C) the 6-year period beginning on such date of enactment. “(2) Contents of report.—Each report required under paragraph (1) shall contain or be accompanied by such recommendations for administrative or legislative action as the Board and the Commission consider appropriate and may include recommendations regarding the need to develop a system for reporting additional information concerning investments by the entities described in subsection (a)(2). “(c) Definitions.—As used in this section—“(1) the term ‘Board’ means the Board of Governors of the Federal Reserve System; and “(2) the term ‘Commission’ means the Securities and Exchange Commission.”

 #### Intermarket Coordination; Reports to Congress
 Pub.
 L. 101–432, § 8(a), Oct.
 16, 1990, 104 Stat.
-976, provided that: “The Secretary of the Treasury, the Chairman of the Board of Governors of the Federal Reserve System, the Chairman of the Securities and Exchange Commission, and the Chairman of the Commodity Futures Trading Commission, shall report to the Congress not later than May 31, 1991, and annually thereafter until May 31, 1995, on the following:“(1) the efforts their respective agencies have made relating to the coordination of regulatory activities to ensure the integrity and competitiveness of United States financial markets; “(2) the efforts their respective agencies have made to formulate coordinated mechanisms across marketplaces to protect the payments and market systems during market emergencies; “(3) the views of their respective agencies with respect to the adequacy of margin levels and use of leverage by market participants; and “(4) such other issues and concerns relating to the soundness, stability, and integrity of domestic and international capital markets as may be appropriate.
-The agencies shall cooperate in the development of their reports, and prior to submitting its report to Congress, each agency shall provide copies to the other agencies.”
+976, provided that the Secretary of the Treasury, the Chairman of the Board of Governors of the Federal Reserve System, the Chairman of the Securities and Exchange Commission, and the Chairman of the Commodity Futures Trading Commission should report to the Congress not later than May 31, 1991, and annually thereafter until May 31, 1995, on the efforts their respective agencies have made relating to the coordination of regulatory activities to ensure the integrity and competitiveness of United States financial markets and to formulate coordinated mechanisms across marketplaces to protect the payments and market systems during market emergencies, on the views of their respective agencies with respect to the adequacy of margin levels and use of leverage by market participants, and other issues relating to market soundness.

 #### Securities Laws Study
 Pub.
 L. 100–704, § 7, Nov.
 19, 1988, 102 Stat.
 4682, directed Securities and Exchange Commission to study and investigate adequacy of Federal securities laws and regulations for protection of the public interest and interests of investors, specified subjects for the study and investigation and authority of Commission in conducting the study and investigation, directed Commission to supply interim information to Congress on the progress of, and any impediments to completing, the study and investigation, directed Commission to report to Congress on results of the study and investigation within 18 months after the date funds are appropriated for the study and investigation, including in such report the Commission’s recommendations.